wezel/Virtual-Ray-Tracer/README.md

 ### Scene Management

 Almost all scene data relevant to the ray tracer is stored in standard Unity components.
 For example, the material properties of an object are stored in a `Material` component.
 To mark certain `GameObject`s in the Unity scene as a camera, light or mesh to be sent to the ray tracer, a custom `RTCamera`, `RTLight` or `RTMesh` component should be attached.
 These components each provide fields with getters and setters for easy access to properties needed for ray tracing.
-Beyond that, the `RTLight` and `RTMesh` components are really not much more than tags to indicate to the `SceneManager` that the objects they are attached to should be sent to the ray tracer.
+Beyond that, the `RTLight` and `RTMesh` components are not much more than tags to indicate to the `SceneManager` that the objects they are attached to should be sent to the ray tracer.
 The `RTCamera` component is slightly more complex.
 Because it does not rely on an attached Unity `Camera` component, it has to store its own data.
 It also has code for drawing the camera in the scene.

 At the start of a scene, the `SceneManager` finds all instances of `RTCamera`, `RTLight` and `RTMesh` components and stores them in one `RTScene` object.
 This `RTScene` object then serves as the input to the ray tracer.
 The `SceneManager` also handles the selection and deselection of objects in the scene as well as object creation and deletion.